 10. Seafood Shack, City Centre

-This 200-seater restaurant is now open to the public after suffering a series of delays and setbacks, although early reviews have been mixed and suggest that there is still room for improvement.
+This 200-seater restaurant is now open to the public after suffering a series of delays and setbacks, although early reviews have been mixed and suggest that there is room for improvement.
 Teething problems aside, Seafood Shack definitely looks the part – and they’re yet to open the “Lillies Champagne & Oyster Bar” on the first floor which will also include a roof garden.
 Here’s hoping they manage to get it open before summer is over!